×

 • Finnish is spoken as a national language in: Estonia, Finland, Norway, Russia, Sweden.

 You will also get to know the continents where Burmese and Finnish speaking countries lie.
-Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Finnish language is not available.
+Based on the number of people that speak these languages, the position of Burmese language is 43 and position of Finnish language is 22.
 Find all the information about these languages on Burmese and Finnish.

 Burmese and Finnish Language History